JSU has created innovative policies and programs that give our employees the freedom to focus on their families while advancing their careers.

 Categories: Student Employment

-FALL and SPRING ONLY: Graduate teaching assistants are expected to work 20 hours per week during a fall or spring semester.
-Graduate teaching assistants working during a fall or spring semester will receive $4000 disbursed in four equal monthly payments.
-Graduate teaching assistants will also receive a fellowship for 6 - 9 hours of graduate coursework for a fall or spring semester and a waiver of the general university fees.
+Graduate Teaching Assistants are expected to work 20 hours per week.
+In return, Graduate Teaching Assistants will receive $4,000 per Fall or Spring semester,which will be disbursed in four payments.
+A Graduate Teaching Assistant will also receive a fellowship for 6 to 9 hours of graduate coursework for a fall or spring semester and a waiver of the general university fees.

 If you choose to apply for employment as a graduate student at JSU, your transcripts and letters of recommendation will be reviewed by personnel from the units who have posted a graduate assistantship position.